-As shown on the Preliminary Site Plan in Exhibit A, the on-site parking areas are planned to be located to the side of the building and will not be located between a building or structure and the street.
+As shown on the Preliminary Site Plan in Exhibit A, the on-site parking areas are planned to be located to the side of the building when viewing the building from the street.
+The plan shows the off-street surface parking areas and vehicle maneuvering areas are not located between a building or structure and a street.
 This standard is met.